 Dr. Glenn is a graduate of Texas A&M University and UT Southwestern Medical School.
 She has work experience in the private sector in solo private practice as well as 16 years in the Community Health Centers in Austin with increasing administrative responsibilities finishing her tenure there as Senior Medical Director.
 Before joining the Department of Aging and Disability Services as the State Office Physician in January of 2012, she was the Medical Director of Central Health, the Travis County Healthcare District.
 In 2016, Dr. Glenn transitioned into HHSC as the Senior Associate Medical Director for Medicaid-CHIP.
 She holds board certifications from the American Board of Family Medicine since 1990 and the American Board of Quality Assurance and Utilization Review Physicians since 2007.
 She is a member of the Texas Medical Association, Travis County Medical Society, American Academy of Family Physicians, and Texas Academy of Family Physicians.

 Family Medicine Physician, Texas Health Action

 Min Gu is a board-certified Family Medicine physician practicing at the KIND Clinic in Austin, Texas.
-Dr. Gu has also worked as a physician at the Texas School for the Deaf, Travis County SMART and ResCare.
-She teaches in the UT Austin Dell Medical School Department of Population Health as a Clinical Assistant Professor.
-She is certified as a HIV Medicine Specialist by the American Academy of HIV Medicine.
+Dr. Gu has also worked as a physician at the Texas School for the Deaf, Travis County SMART, and ResCare.
+She teaches at the UT Austin Dell Medical School Department of Population Health as a Clinical Assistant Professor.
+She is certified as an HIV Medicine Specialist by the American Academy of HIV Medicine.
 She attended medical school at the Saint Louis University School of Medicine and residency at UT Austin Dell Seton Medical Center.